spec-journalism/gss-diversity/README.md

-**How diverse is the science and engineering graduate student population?**
+**How diverse are the graduate student and postdoctorate populations in science and engineering?**

 ## TODOs